 Each society represented on the RUC, including ACEP, works through the following process:

 As the only voice for emergency medicine on the RUC, ACEP has an appointed RUC Representative and an Alternate RUC Representative who both attend RUC meetings as voting representatives of the House of Medicine.
 The representatives are not there to advocate for their individual specialties, but rather to contribute their specialized content knowledge to the deliberating body.
-In 2018, ACEP was represented by Jennifer Wiler, MD, MBA, FACEP, as our RUC Representative, and Michael Gerardi, MD, FACEP, as our RUC Alternate Representative.
-Our current RUC Representative is John Proctor, MD, MBA, FACEP.
+The RUC team, which includes both ACEP members and staff, conducts the detailed membership surveys as part of the RUC process and provides information and evidence for our RUC representatives to use during his/her presentations to the committee.

 ACEP’s RUC team managed the RUC’s review of these codes—first surveying ACEP members and then using the survey results to develop recommendations for the RUC.
 It’s not easy to convince the RUC to increase the value of a code because a budget neutrality requirement under the Medicare PFS dictates that any increases in the value of one code means a corresponding decrease in the value of all other codes.
 An increase in one specialty’s code results in decreasing the code for another specialty.
-During the last RUC cycle, only approximately 9 percent of codes identified as potentially mis-valued received value increases.
+During the last RUC cycle, only approximately 9% of codes identified as potentially mis-valued received value increases.